 When you’re preparing for baby, some worrying is expected.
 Will my baby be healthy?
 Will I have the nursery ready on time?
 How will I balance my time fairly?
 But when casual worrying becomes constant and the fun of preparing for a new arrival becomes overwhelming, it can be time to seek support.

 “There are a number of different reasons for women to experience anxiety during or after pregnancy.
-It’s not just new moms who are experiencing these feelings, either,” says Liz Bland, LCSW, Program Manager for the Women’s Emotional Wellness Center (WEWC) at Main Line Health Center in Newtown Square.
+It’s not just new moms who are experiencing these feelings, either,” says Liz Bland, LCSW, Program Manager for the Women’s Emotional Wellness Center (WEWC) at Main Line Health Newtown Square.
 “Whether you’re expecting your first child or your fourth, welcoming a new baby is an adjustment.”

 Anxiety during pregnancy